-The Importance of Having a Learning Development Graphic Designer
+The Importance of Having a Graphic Designer on your Learning Development Team

 Do I need a graphic designer on my learning development team?

 Generally, I prefer to weigh the sides of an issue and make a carefully nuanced decision; but when it comes down to it, you need a graphic designer on your team.
 Of the information transmitted to the brain, 90% is visual.
 Articles with images get 94% more views than those without.
 Research has shown that after three days, learners retain 10-20% of written or spoken information, but almost 65% of visual information.

 Where can images come from?
 Stock images are getting better, but too many of them showcase only a narrow slice of humanity (primary white, young, conventionally beautiful, and depressingly happy—and that’s not even mentioning the lack of representation of people with disabilities).
 Photo shoots are useful, but can be time-consuming and expensive to set up.
 And often the most effective images aren’t photos, but rather diagrams, sketches, or charts.